The presentation of the awards coincides

 demographics to technology that are sure to have an impact

 deserves a bright, secure future – and the future

 The Geneva Historic Preservation Commission reviews many

-awards to projects that are sensitive to the historic character
+historic district that are sensitive to the historic character

 of the building and site, to educate local citizens about